The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Reference models on honeycomb and square lattice

 \subsection{Transverse magnetization}

-In both effective models, one can expect broken rotational spin symmetry at $T=0$ and $h>0$, with the corresponding order parameter being the transverse magnetization $m_\perp > 0 $.
-As in the previous study \cite{ulaga25} we extract $m_\perp$ via the $T=0$ transverse dynamical spin structure factor (DSSF)
+In both effective models, one can expect at $T=0$ and $h>0$ broken rotational spin symmetry and corresponding order parameter, i.e., the transverse magnetization $m_\perp > 0 $.
+We extract $m_\perp$ via the $T=0$ transverse dynamical spin structure factor (DSSF)